|Contact your local professional|

 We remain available to give both general and specific advice through this difficult period, please call or email in the normal way.

 The NFU have provided a dedicated Coronavirus advice area, which provides useful information surrounding the current situation.

 NFU advice site>>

-The team has full access to all emails, electronic files, accountancy records and property database, and are therefore, able to continue management of all estates and farms on a practical level.
+The team continues to have full access to all emails, electronic files, accountancy records and property database whether working from home or our offices.
+We are therefore well placed to continue management of all estates and farms unhindered.

 Our teams are here to help through this difficult time so please pick up the phone and talk to us.

 The government have produced a guidance note, which outlines the restrictions and practices which must be adhered during these times.